cf73/humanity/content/collections/articles/bbc-how-humans-have-changed-the-earths-surface-in-2023.md

     content:
       -
         type: text
-        text: 'Maxar Technologies'
-  -
-    type: paragraph
-    content:
-      -
-        type: text
-        text: 'Pearson Reef was just a tiny speck of land at the tip of a submerged reef in April 2021 (Credit: Maxar Technologies)'
-  -
-    type: paragraph
-    content:
-      -
-        type: text
         text: 'The development of Pearson Island is just one of a number land-building projects that Vietnam has undertaken in the Spratly Islands since 2021.
 A number of nations, including China, the Philippines and Taiwan, have claimed the islands, and they are now at the centre of '
       -
         type: text